RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 You have now completed the guide.

-To review the guide, use the links across the top of each page.
+To review the guide, use either the links across the top of each page or the table of contents on the first page.
 You do not have to answer the quizzes again.

 To reset the guide and answer the quizzes again, click here: <a href='#' onclick="Persist.reset()">Reset</a>